ircdocs/modern-irc/_includes/modern-appendix.md

 The `MODES` parameter specifies how many 'variable' modes may be set on a channel by a single {% message MODE %} command from a client.
 A 'variable' mode is defined as being a type A, B or C mode as defined in the {% isupport CHANMODES %} parameter, or in the channel modes specified in the {% isupport PREFIX %} parameter.

 A client SHOULD NOT issue more 'variable' modes than this in a single {% message MODE %} command.
 A server MAY however issue more 'variable' modes than this in a single {% message MODE %} message.
 The value is OPTIONAL and when not specified indicates that there is no limit to the number of 'variable' modes that may be set in a single client {% message MODE %} command.
+If the parameter is not published by the server at all, clients SHOULD assume `MODES=3`, corresponding to the RFC1459 behavior.

 If the value is specified, it MUST be a positive integer.